roxlu/webrtc-jitter/jitter-issue.md

 ## Inspecting Chromiums jitter buffer

-After looking at the graphcs I still wasn't sure why so many packets were discarded and concealed I wanted to dive a bit deeper.
+After looking at the graphs I still wasn't sure why so many packets were discarded and concealed.
+I wanted to dive a bit deeper.
 I wanted to know exactly why packets were concealed.
 To do this I compiled chromium from source.
 Then I started looking into the code.
 I wanted to figure out what code was responsible of keeping track of concealed packets.
-It turned out that the neteq code from the WebRtc library takes care this.
+It turned out that the neteq code from the WebRtc library takes care of this.
 I added some logs into [decision_logic][wd], which makes a decision about what to do with audio packets: e.g. why they should be concealed. _Note: this is my current understanding and I might be wrong._